chrischow/agamotto/README.md

     - [X] Strategy breakdown
     - [X] Overall table
     - [X] Plotly plot with wheel design
+    - [X] Returns profile for strategy
 - Manage:
     - [X] Create dedicated view for each trade as an intermediate page between the list of all trades and the edit page
 - Documentation:
     - [X] Write documentation using [Just the Docs](https://github.com/pmarsceill/just-the-docs) ([demo site](https://pmarsceill.github.io/just-the-docs/))
+    - [X] Re-locate images used for docs

 </details>